phil-opp/RustOS/README.md

   * This should include a modular and secure (least privledge) interface for adding your own drivers as well
 2. A filesystem
 3. Network stack
-4. Bring in a rustified core-utils port?
+4. Port `rustc` to RustOS
 5. That's probably it!

 ### Current issues:
-1. Linkage probelms: a stripped-down version of ``std'' is compiled from the Rust sources and is used as a crate.
-Non-inlined functions aren't actually added to the object file and so it will cause problems when linking the final kernel.
-The current (horrible) solution is to inline used methods.
+1. ~Linkage probelms~ fixed!
 2. Threading is buggy and needs more attention.
 3. The current allocator never actually frees data and is just there to get `collections` working.

 ### Organization:
 1. Architecture-specific files (mostly) are now in arch/

-2. `std` had been stripped out of dependencies on an OS/libc and is usable (so, we can use stuff libcore, libcollection, librand)
+2. `std` had been stripped out of dependencies on an OS/libc and is usable (so, we can use stuff `libcore`, `libcollections`, `librand`)
+  * The idea is to move most of the functionality into a runtime library in a fork of rust so we can support `libstd`

 ### License
 [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) or the [MIT license](http://opensource.org/licenses/MIT), at your option